What is Stormwater Attenuation & Why Do You Need It?Cotterill Civils

-The answer is stormwater attenuation.
+The answer is Stormwater Attenuation.
 But what does that mean?

 Stormwater Attenuation means capturing rainwater and releasing it slowly

-The damage done by storms isn’t just directly on the site of flooding, but on everything downstream from that – as the rainwaters attempt to drain away, they will flood lower-lying areas even more severely, and when these areas reach saturation, the floodwaters will cease to run off.
+The damage done by storms isn’t just directly on the site of flooding, but on everything downstream from that – as the rainwater attempt to drain away, they will flood lower-lying areas even more severely, and when these areas reach saturation, the floodwaters will cease to run off.